dfsp-spirit/brainview/README.md

 # brainview
-Python module to visualize morphometry data on 3D brain meshes.
+Simple Python module to visualize morphometry data on 3D brain meshes.
 Based on matplotlib and mayavi.

 ## About

-`brainview` is designed to visualize morphometry data in 3D on brain surfaces.
-The goal is to provide an easy-to-use interface to quickly visualize data loaded with [brainload](https://github.com/dfsp-spirit/brainload), [nibabel](http://nipy.org/nibabel/) or any other tool.
+`brainview` is designed to visualize arbitrary data in 3D on brain surface meshes (see the screenshots below for an example).
+The typical usage is to plot brain morphometry data loaded with [brainload](https://github.com/dfsp-spirit/brainload), [nibabel](http://nipy.org/nibabel/) or similar tools during interactive data analysis.
+But you could plot any data that assigns a scalar value to each vertex, of course.
+Note that brainload plots data, not colors, i.e., the colors are usually derived from a separate colormap.

-The module will only provide basic visualization functions intended for quick (and usually interactive) live inspection of your data.
-If you are interesting in a full solution that can provide output in publication quality, I suggest you have a look at [PySurfer](https://pysurfer.github.io/) instead.
+IMPORTANT: Brainload only provides basic visualization functions intended for quick (and usually interactive) live inspection of your data.
+If you are interesting in a full-featured brain visualization solution that can provide output in publication quality, I suggest you have a look at [PySurfer](https://pysurfer.github.io/) instead.
+Brainview is in no way intended to be a replacement for tools like PySurfer: it serves a different purpose.

 [![Build Status](https://travis-ci.org/dfsp-spirit/brainview.svg?branch=master)](https://travis-ci.org/dfsp-spirit/brainview)